 2- Steal your mom’s Tupperware!
 Or buy some at the dollar store

 Instead of plastic bags, Tupperware!
 If you enjoy playing Tetris, it doubles as entertainment.
 First of all, all your stuff will be nicely square.
 It’s also rainproof!
 The only downside is that if your bag doesn’t have a back support board you might get a corner poking you in the spine.
 Don’t fret over this, just pack your clothes between your back and the Tupperware!

 3- Don’t pack as many clothes

 This is one of the best tips that was given to me before my first trip.
 I usually leave with 3 t-shirts (one for the plane ride, one to change at the arriving airport and one extra), a swimsuit, one pair of shorts, one pair of pants, 2 pairs of socks, and 3 pairs of underwear.
-As you visit your cities, you can buy T-shirts (who double as souvenirs) and depending in which country you are, they can be pretty cheap too.
-The only thing is, if you’re travelling for a long time or plan on moving abroad, you might find yourself missing a piece of your old identity… after all, T-shirts are the window to the soul (or something like that).
+As you visit your cities, you can buy T-shirts (who double as souvenirs) and depending on which country you are, they can be pretty cheap too.
+The only thing is, if you’re traveling for a long time or plan on moving abroad, you might find yourself missing a piece of your old identity… after all, T-shirts are the window to the soul (or something like that).
 It’s hard to find punk rock T-shirts in Asia.

 4- Have a “day bag”

 (read: a school bag that you’re carrying off your chest while you have your huge pack on your back)